deleterium/tmg_api/README.md

 ### getLatestPrice
 Returns the latest price from the liquidity pool.

+### getPriceAt
+Returns the price from the liquidity pool at a given epoch or blockheight.

 ### getPrices
 Returns an array of all prices between `start` and `end` timestamps.
 Timestamps are unix epoch time. `start` must be supplied. `end` is optional and, if not given, will be last available.